-I am offering free online sessions to all front line health care workers.
-Many doctors, nurses and paramedics are having to deal with things that they are not prepared for.
-I hope that by offering free sessions I may help to minimise their distress and maximise their ability to cope.
+Many front line doctors, nurses and paramedics are having to deal with things that they are not prepared for.
+I volunteer my time to The Trauma Response Network (TRN) which is mobilised to help exactly those people.
+By visiting the website https://www.traumaresponsenetwork.org/turn-to-us any frontline worker can access free EMDR sessions to minimise their distress and maximise their ability to cope.

 Additionally, I am offering online sessions of 30 minutes (£20.00) or an hour (£35.00) for others who are experiencing high levels of anxiety or distress due to the pandemic.
-The sessions have been designed to provide information and practical tips for maintaining psychological wellbeing and for preventing relapses into depression or anxiety conditions.
+The sessions have been designed to provide psychological first aid and for preventing relapses into depression or anxiety conditions.